PlatformAwareProgramming/PlatformAware.jl/README.md

 @platform aware which_api({accelerator_api::(@api OpenCL)}) = :cufft
 ```

-Then, we write code to selective dependency loading:
+Next, we add the code for selective dependency loading:

 ```julia
 api = which_api()